JonCooperWorks/ai/README.md

 Instructions
 ------------
 To set this up, you'll need a virtualenv and pip.
-If you don't know how to do click (here)[http://dabapps.com/blog/introduction-to-pip-and-virtualenv-python/].
-After that, activate the virtualenv and run
+If you don't know how to do that, read this: http://dabapps.com/blog/introduction-to-pip-and-virtualenv-python/ After that, activate the virtualenv and run

   `pip install -r requirements.txt`